dznz/wildman-skill-trees/README.md

 **Warrior Stance Sub-Sequence**

-As and experiment, I've broken out the warrior stance mace movements into their own sub-sequence in order make this particular set more legible.
+As an experiment, I've broken out the warrior stance mace movements into their own sub-sequence in order make this particular set more legible.

 | Source | SVG |
 |------- | --- |